Star Trek IV: The Voyage Home: Effects

 The Bird-of-Prey's travel through time was one of the most difficult effects sequences of the film.
 While ILM was experienced in creating the streaking warp effect they used for previous films, the sequence required the camera to trail a sustained warp effect as the Bird-of-Prey rounded the sun.
 Matching the effect to the model was accomplished through trial-and-error guesswork.
 The team did not have the time to wait for the animation department to create the sun for this shot.
 Assistant cameraman Pete Kozachic devised a way of creating the sun on-stage.
 He placed two sheets of textured plexiglass next to each other and backlit them with a powerful yellow light.
 The rig was rotated on a circular track and the sheet in front created a moire pattern as its position shifted.
 Animator John Knoll added solar flare effects to complete the look; Dow recalled that the effect came close to matching footage of the sun taken by the Jet Propulsion Laboratory.

 Traveling through time, Kirk and crew experience what author Jody Duncan Shay termed a "dreamlike state".
-The script's only direction for the effect was "now [they] go through time"; Nimoy and McQuarrie envisioned Kirk's dream as a montage of bizarre images.
+The script's only direction for the effect was, "Now [they] go through time"; Nimoy and McQuarrie envisioned Kirk's dream as a montage of bizarre images.
 The filmmakers decided early on that part of the dream sequence would use computer-generated animation to give it an unreal quality divorced from the rest of the film.
 ILM worked from McQuarrie's storyboards and created a rough mock-up or animatic to show Nimoy and hone the direction of the sequence.
 For the very beginning of the dream, the inside of the Bird-of-Prey bridge was painted stark white.
-Part of the final sequence involved morphing the heads of the Enterprise crew into one another; ILM digitized the cast members' heads using a 3-D scanning technology developed by Cyberware and used the resulting data for the computer models.
-Because each head model had the same number of key points of reference, transforming one character into another was simple; more difficult, the animators recalled, was ensuring that the transformation looked "pleasing" and not "grotesque".
-The resulting thirty seconds of footage took weeks to render; the department used every spare computer they could find to help in the processing chores.
+Part of the final sequence involved morphing the heads of the Enterprise crew into one another, ILM digitizing the cast members' heads using a 3-D scanning technology developed by Cyberware and using the resulting data for the computer models.
+Because each head model had the same number of key points of reference, transforming one character into another was simple, but more difficult, the animators recalled, was ensuring that the transformation looked "pleasing" and not "grotesque".
+The resulting thirty seconds of footage took weeks to render, the department using every spare computer they could find to help in the processing chores.
 ILM's stage, optical, and matte departments collaborated to complete other shots for the dream sequence.
 The shot of a man's fall to Earth was created by filming a small puppet on bluescreen.
 Shots of liquid nitrogen composited behind the puppet gave the impression of smoke.
 The background plate of the planet was a large matte that allowed the camera to zoom in very close.
 The final shot of marshy terrain was practical and required no effects.